pransh15/blog-starter-kit/pages/posts/index.md

 ---
-type: vercel
+type: posts
-title: Questions
+title: Posts
-description: This is my take home assignment for a position at **Vercel** and I've chosen the Blog Starter Kit to ensure accessibility and make the content readable.
-This also helps me to write the content on MDX, so it's an easier solution for everyone involved. 😄
 date: 2022-05-11
 ---

+This is my take home assignment for a position at **Vercel** and I've chosen the Blog Starter Kit to ensure accessibility and make the content readable.
+This also helps me to write the content on MDX, so it's an easier solution for everyone involved. 😄

 Thank you for your interest in Vercel!
 We would appreciate approximately one hour of your time to complete a short familiarisation exercise.
 Before you start, you'll need a GitHub (recommended), GitLab or Bitbucket account.